daisygunn/la-petite-traveller/README.md

 As soon as you enter the page you can easily see within the navbar the 'Travel Tips 101' section; upon clicking this you are taken to a section filled with tips on various elements of travelling/backpacking.

 2. *As a first-time visitor, I want to find inspiration for planning future trips.*
-The page is designed to immediately provide inspiration, the photo in the heading allows for the user to be transported to thoughts of being away.
-As you scroll further down the page the tips and tricks provide key info for planning future trips; this is followed by 'My Last Trip', this section is started with another emotive photograph, this combined with the information on Sri Lanka will stimulate inspiraiton.
+The page is designed to immediately inspire, the photo in the heading allows for the user to be transported to thoughts of being away.
+As you scroll further down the page the tips and tricks provide key info for planning future trips; this is followed by 'My Last Trip', this section is started with another emotive photograph, combined with the information on Sri Lanka will stimulate inspiration.

 3. *As a first-time visitor, I want to find a helpful guide on Sri Lanka, with possible routes to take and options of places to visit available.*
 As soon as you enter the page you can easily find the 'My Last Trip' button in the navbar, clicking on this link will take you straight to the Sri Lanka guide and review.
 Embedded in this section is a map of the route taken by the author and there are options within this section of things to do.
 If a user isn't immediately looking for this section they might be guided by the link in the 'About' section.